alvaropp/interactive-fluid-demo/README.md

  * A Twitter account
  * A Twitter app linked to that account

 Create a file called `credentials.txt` and place it in the main directory.
 First to fourth lines should contain the consumer key, the consumer secret, the access token and the access token secret, respectively.
+If needed, the fifth line can contain the Slack app auth token as well.

 ## Installation in Linux
 Can be easily run on any Linux box, just follow the [instructions here](https://github.com/ngcm/interactive-fluid-demo#installation).